 Objectives

-The Knowledge and Skills for Service Coordinators (KSSC) Quality Indicator Assessment (QIA) is a tool intended to support current and future Service Coordinators (SCs) as they develop the knowledge and skills necessary to provide high-quality services for children and families in Part C Early Intervention (EI).
+The Knowledge and Skills for Service Coordinators (KSSC) Quality Indicator Assessment (QIA) is a tool intended to support the preparation and training of current and future Service Coordinators (SCs) as they develop the knowledge and skills necessary to provide high-quality services for children and families in Part C Early Intervention (EI).
 The KSSC QIA can be used to support or guide:

 - pre-service instruction for future service coordinators;